 Edinburgh – Scotland’s Golfing Capital

-There are beautiful capital cities.
-And then there’s Edinburgh.
+There are beautiful capital cities, and then there’s Edinburgh.
 It’s a striking mix of the old, the new, the stylish, the industrial, natural beauty and the man-made.
 With its celebrated arts festivals, museums and galleries, it’s one of the world’s cultural gems.
 As befits any capital, the shopping and dining scene is world-class.

 There’s history aplenty, tourist must-sees, and even the café where J K Rowling wrote the first Harry Potter book.
 And then, at the centre of it all, there’s a castle sitting atop a 350-million-year-old volcano.
 As statements go, you don’t get much more dramatic than that.
 “All of that and you’re within 30 minutes of the very finest links courses in the world,” declares Mark Kerr, a PGA golfer turned local businessman.
 “What other city has this many courses eight miles away?”
 He’s got a point.